Nov 12, 2024

 Fostering Indigenous perspectives and environmental stewardship.

-Incorporating Indigenous knowledge is a central focus of Langara’s ECE program.
-A collaborative initiative with Musqueam educator Lauren Mitchell helps ECE students appreciate Indigenous principles of land stewardship principles.
+Incorporating Indigenizing principles that were developed as part of a collaborative initiative in 2019 with a Musqueam community committee including special advisor Gail Sparrow and Lauren Mitchell, who is now an instructor in the program, is a central focus of Langara’s ECE program.
+For example, through the outdoor classroom, the ECE students start to appreciate the Indigenizing principle of land stewardship.
 This approach to education offers students a rich understanding of their role as caretakers of the land, promoting an environmental ethic that they will carry forward in their future careers.

 This curriculum component supports students in becoming mindful educators who can pass on environmental values to young children.
 “Having an outdoor classroom lets us engage deeply with nature and prepares students to create similar spaces in their future careers,” says Wing.